DMClVG/Toy/docs/libraries.md

 import "Standard";
 ```

-Libraries insert their contents directly into the global scope when the `import` keyword is used.
 The functions provided are implemented in native code, rather than written in Toy.

 # Standard

 Standard is exactly that - the standard library for Toy.
+When imported without an alias, the following functions are added to the global scope.
+When an alias is used, they are bundled into the alias.

 ## Clock()